 Content marketing is supposed to be hard.
 It is not easy to create a steady stream of high-quality content, tied to measurable ROI.
 While intelligent and predictive content is set to increase in the coming year, we have not yet reached the stage where AI can do everything on an autopilot setting.
 It’s always good to remember that at a certain point – preferably earlier rather than later – someone’s gotta create the content.

-Melissa Chen is a Digital Strategist at DAC Group.
+Melissa Chen is a Digital Strategist at DAC.
 She devises, implements and optimizes multi-platform content tactics that boost KPIs and further business revenues.
-To learn more about what the future holds for content strategy, please get in touch!
+To learn more about what the future holds for content strategy, contact DAC today!